serhii-babich/html-accordion-tabs/README.md

 Let’s go through each rule to understand what happens.

-First of all, I decided to create some CSS variables for order property, so this is what is inside `:root` rule.
+First, I create some CSS variables for an order property, and this is what the inside `:root` rule is.
 We’ll get back to this a bit later.

 ```css
 .tab-container {